 A disturbed night's sleep is common, especially at this time of year.
 According to the Sleep Foundation, almost half of all Americans say they feel too sleepy during the day, with 35.2% getting less snooze than the recommended 7-9 hours of sleep per night.
 This could have a significant knock-on effect on your energy levels, focus, and workout effectiveness.

-If you’re unfamiliar with the dulcet tones of brown noise, we cover what it is and some of the perceived benefits of brown noise below.
+Most people know that white noise can help with sleep, but you're perhaps less familiar with brown noise.
+Here, we cover what it is and some of the perceived benefits.
 We even provide a video you can follow for better sleep, boosted energy levels, and more effective workouts, curated by the #1 meditation and sleep app Calm.

 What is brown noise?